merkle-open/NitroNetSitecore/docs/installation.md

 *Please extend your Global.asax(.cs) in the same way as in scenario A*

 ##### Register NitroNet for Sitecore with your own IoC Framework
-Actually, we only made a Unity,CastleWindsor and Microsoft.DependencyInjection integration with NitroNet for Sitecore.
+Actually, we only made a Microsoft.DependencyInjection, Unity or CastleWindsor integration with NitroNet for Sitecore.
 But it's easy to use another IoC Framework.
 Please follow our Unity sample as a template for you ([Gist](https://gist.github.com/daniiiol/036be44e535768fac2df5eec0aff9180)):

 ###### DefaultUnityModule.cs